Vantiq/vantiq-extension-sources/udpSource/README.md

 4. Uncompress the file in the location that you would like to install the program.
 5. Run either `<install location>/udpSource/bin/udpSource` with a local config.json file or specifying the server config file as the first argument.

+## Logging
-To change the logging settings, edit `<install location>/udpSource/logback.xml`.
-Here is its [documentation](https://logback.qos.ch/manual/configuration.html).
+To change the logging settings, edit `<install location>/udpSource/logConfig/log4j2.xml`.
+Here is its [documentation](https://logging.apache.org/log4j/2.x/manual/configuration.html).
 The logger names for each class is the class's fully qualified class name, e.g. "io.vantiq.extjsdk.ExtensionWebSocketClient".
+To edit the logging for an IDE, change `<repo location>/udpSource/src/main/dist/log4j2.xml`.
+Changes to this will be included in future distributions produced through gradle.

 ## Server Config File<a name="serverConfig" id="serverConfig"></a>